|

 outmaneuvered Sha'ul, conquered Jerusalem, and received God's

+spirit and blessing, now comes to pass.
 "Beginning with an episode in which sexual transgression

 and violence immediately make their reappearance, family ties